jecklgamis/go-webapp-example/README.md

 ## Building

 ```
-make install-deps
-make dist image
+make build
 ```

 This will:

 * Run all tests
-* Build server binaries in `bin` (one for the OS you're building on and one for Linux AMD64 platform to be used inside the Docker image)
+* Build server binary in `bin` (one for the OS you're building on and one for Linux AMD64 platform to be used inside the Docker image)
-* Build Docker image `jecklgamis/go-webapp-example`
+* Build Docker image `go-webapp-example:<current-branch>`

 Explore the `Makefile` or simply type `make` in the current directory for commonly used tasks.